960 Music Group: History

 960 Music Group was founded in 2013.
 It is funded by Rio Partners, and is the first music group in Nigeria to acquire different music labels and bring them together to form a big diversified group.
 960 Music is considered as part of the "new school" evolution of African Music.
-In 2013, 960 Music Group acquired a 40 percent stake in Hypertek Records and Aristokrat Records, leading 960 Music to be listed on Nigeria Entertainment Todays list of the "65 People, Places, Events And Things To Watch Out For In 2014".
-In mid 2013, Nigerian singer 2face Idibia officially signalled the end of his former label, Hypertek Entertainment, and launched a new imprint (Hypertek Digital) under 960 Music.
+In 2013, 960 Music Group acquired a 40 percent stake in Hypertek Records and Aristokrat Records, leading 960 Music to be listed on The NETs list of the "65 People, Places, Events And Things To Watch Out For In 2014".
+In mid-2013, Nigerian singer 2Face Idibia officially signaled the end of his former label, Hypertek Entertainment, and launched a new imprint, Hypertek Digital, under 960 Music.

 On 29 November 2013, 960 Music Group, through one of its subsidiaries Hypertek Digital, signed Sir Victor Uwaifo.
 Uwaifo has over five hundred songs to his name, and was the first African to win a Golden Record.
 This move was to show that 960 Music is in the market to push through "old-school" acts whose relevance transcend the generational gap.
 Burna Boy also released his music video "Na So E Suppose Be" under the label.